About Lennie & Uschi Rue III

 Always an avid outdoors person, she enjoyed living in the Canadian Rocky Mountains, taking advantage of the unending possibilities of hiking, skiing and camping, whenever possible.

-People often ask "What do you do when you sit in a blind for hours, while waiting for birds or critters?"
+People often ask "What do you do when you sit in a blind for hours, while waiting for wildlife?"
 Most people think it is quite a boring task.
 I'd have to say, a blind is a wonderful place to be.
 When nothing is happening, you have the rare opportunity to think without disturbance, enjoy the quietness around you, gather thoughts and ideas for projects and jobs to be done - it is never boring.
 Critters that come close, don't know that you are there and go on with their usual activities, which most people seldom get to see.
 Yes, I've been tempted to take a book to read, knowing that I would spend hours in the blind, but I agree with Lennie, who has always cautioned against doing so.
 When you get involved in reading, you are not paying full attention to your surrounding and with wildlife you often get only one chance to take a picture and seconds to make your move.
 If you're not ready, you missed it.

 A good example of that occurred recently when Lennie and I were sitting in blinds, set up about 20 feet from each other.
 No, no talking there either!
 While we were waiting for ducks to come to the pond, I heard the slightest noise to my far right.
 Glancing over, I spotted a juvenile Red-tailed hawk on the ground, about 30 feet from me.
 Excited to see the unexpected visitor, I slooowly swung my lens over, got him in my viewfinder and started taking pictures.
 The hawk kept looking to the ground and started pecking at something.
 I zoomed in a bit closer to see what he might have caught.
-To my dismay, it was one of the Red squirrels that frequent our bird feeder.
+To my dismay, it was one of the red squirrels that frequent our bird feeder.

-Immediately I felt the urge to rush out and chase off the hawk in the hopes he'd let go of the Red squirrel.
+Immediately I felt the urge to rush out and chase off the hawk in the hopes he'd let go of the red squirrel.
 Thinking before acting, I realized that the squirrel was most likely fatally wounded, the hawk was hungry and needed a meal and this simply was a part of nature happening.
 A moment later the hawk flew off, taking the squirrel and leaving me--quite disturbed--behind.

 Now I really was disturbed and concerned about the survival of the little ones in the den.
-I started contemplating how I could possibly get to the babies and bottle-feed them for a chance to survive, because mommy wasn't coming back!
-Lennie instead, calculated the age of the babies and assured me they were probably old enough to leave the den and fend for themselves and would be just fine on their own, having plenty of natural food available to them.
+I started contemplating how I could possibly get to the babies for a chance to survive, because mommy wasn't coming back!
+Lennie instead, calculated the age of the babies and assured me they were old enough to leave the den and fend for themselves and would be just fine on their own, having plenty of natural food available to them.

 I’m glad I wasn’t reading a book in the blind.
 I probably would not have paid attention to the slight noise I heard and this story, thankfully with a good ending, would have never been told.